Booster shots crushed Israel’s delta wave. It’s betting a fourth dose will do the same to omicron.

 “The committee looked at the incredibly fast spread of omicron, in the U.K. and other countries, and decided that we do not have the time.
 They decided that we should work in parallel: First give the recommendation to immunize, and then run the studies,” he said.

-When Israel last summer launched a campaign for booster shots in response to the delta variant, it based the decision on studies from Israel and abroad showing that vaccine efficacy significantly waned in at-risk people at least five months after they received the second dose.
+When Israel launched a campaign over the summer for booster shots in response to the delta variant, it based the decision on studies from Israel and abroad showing that vaccine efficacy significantly waned in at-risk people at least five months after they received the second dose.

-Experts mostly agree that the boosters — first offered to people over 60 and vulnerable groups in July, then to most of the general population in August — helped crush the delta wave in Israel, allowing the economy and schools to remain open.
+Experts mostly agree that the boosters — first offered to people over 60 and vulnerable groups in July, then to most of the general population in August — helped crush the delta variant wave in Israel, allowing the economy and schools to remain open.
 They credited the vaccine — more than social distancing enforcement, closing the borders or other measures that helped only to delay infection — with making the strategy successful.

 In the weeks that followed, Clalit, Israel’s largest health provider, found that a third shot of the Pfizer-BioNTech vaccine was 92 percent effective in preventing serious illness and 93 percent effective in preventing hospitalization, compared with decreased protection from only two doses, according to a large-scale study published in the Lancet medical journal in October.

-Yasmin Maor, director of the infectious-disease unit at Wolfson Hospital and a member of the advisory committee, said in a news conference Wednesday night that it was “unfortunate” that the booster seems to provide insufficient protection against omicron during Israel’s “fifth wave.”
+Yasmin Maor, director of the infectious-disease unit at Wolfson Hospital and a member of the advisory committee, said in a news conference Wednesday night that it was “unfortunate” that the booster seems to provide insufficient protection against the omicron variant during Israel’s “fifth wave.”

 “We would have been happy to have a perfect product, but we have to note how many lives were saved because we administered a third vaccine dose,” she said.